How many times have you read or been told that stress is good for you? Yeah, that's a lie.

 20. Do Something Creative

 Working on a creative project or task helps you refocus mental energy toward something positive and productive.
-Some of my favorite ways to harness creative energy is crafting, writing, photographing, and cooking.
+Some of my favorite ways to harness creative energy are crafting, writing, photographing, and cooking.

 If you're looking for ideas, check out my DIY crafts index, follow my Crafty Ideas Pinterest board, or browse through the Craftsy site for a variety of free or discounted classes that will teach you new skills on topics like photography, knitting, cooking, jewelry making, quilting, cake decorating, and more!